Dr NEELE DELLSCHAFT NEELE.DELLSCHAFT@NOTTINGHAM.AC.UK

 Abstract

-The human colon receives 2l of fluid daily.
-Small changes in the efficacy of absorption can lead to altered stool consistency with diarrhoea or constipation.
-Drugs and formulations can also alter colonic water which can be assessed using the magnetic resonance imaging (MRI) longitudinal relaxation time constant, T1.
+The human colon receives 2 L of fluid daily.
+Small changes in the efficacy of absorption can lead to altered stool consistency with diarrhea or constipation.
+Drugs and formulations can also alter colonic water, which can be assessed using the magnetic resonance imaging (MRI) longitudinal relaxation time constant, T1.
 We explore the use of regional T1 assessment in evaluating disorders of colonic function.

-Individual participant data analysis of data from 12 studies from a single centre of patients with constipation, irritable bowel syndrome with diarrhoea (IBS-D) and healthy volunteers (HV).
-T1 was quantified by measuring the signal from the tissue at different times after a pulse which inverts the magnetisation.
+Individual participant data analysis of data from 12 studies from a single center of patients with constipation, irritable bowel syndrome with diarrhea (IBS-D), and healthy volunteers (HV).
+T1 was quantified by measuring the signal from the tissue at different times after a pulse which inverts the magnetization.

 T1 is an MRI parameter which could be used to monitor effectiveness of novel agents designed to alter colonic water content and stool consistency.